slead/Process_DEMs/readme.md

 Head to https://portal.spatial.nsw.gov.au/portal/apps/webappviewer/index.html?id=437c0697e6524d8ebf10ad0d915bc219 and download the DEM(s) covering the area of interest.

+You may need to use the `Define Projection` tool in ArcGIS Pro.

 ## 2. Merge DEMs

 If you downloaded multiple DEMs, use the script `processDems.py` to merge them into a single raster.